Consensys/doc.orion/docs/Reference/Responsible-Disclosure.md

 # Responsible Disclosure Policy

 At PegaSys, security is a priority.
 But regardless of how much effort we put into system security, there may still be vulnerabilities present.
 If you discover a vulnerability, we want to know about it so we can take steps to address it as quickly as possible.
-We would like to ask you to help us better protect our clients and our systems.
+Please help us better protect our clients and our systems.

 Please do the following: